-After doing my undergraduate psychology degree at the University of Lincoln, I completed the MSc in Health Psychology at Staffordshire in 2002.
-From September 2002 until January 2006 I worked at Staffordshire University as a Research Associate and part-time Lecturer in Health Psychology.
-In December 2005 I was the first person to complete the Professional Doctorate in Health Psychology here at Staffs, and soon after started a full-time lecturing position here within Psychology.
+I am Head of the Psychology Department, and am a registered Health Psychologist.
+After doing my undergraduate psychology degree at the University of Lincoln, I completed the MSc in Health Psychology at Staffordshire.
+I then worked as a Research Associate and part-time Lecturer in Health Psychology, whilst completing the Professional Doctorate in Health Psychology, and soon after started a full-time lecturing position at Staffs.

-In 2004 I was involved in establishing a Post-Graduate sub-committee of the BPS Division of Health Psychology, of which I was Chair from 2004 until September 2006.
-I was then the Chair of the DHP Continuing Professional Development sub-committee, and member of the Division of Health Psychology Committee until September 2009.
-I was also a member of the BPS Board of Assessors in Health Psychology (2009-10).
+I was involved in establishing a Post-Graduate sub-committee of the BPS Division of Health Psychology, of which I was the first Chair.
+I have also been a member of the Division of Health Psychology Committee, Chair of the DHP Continuing Professional Development sub-committee, and a member of the BPS Board of Assessors in Health Psychology.

 Professional memberships and activities